MicrosoftDocs/azure-aks-docs/articles/aks/mixed-sku-node-pools.md

 ## Limitations

 - [Cluster autoscaler][cluster autoscaler] isn't available.
-- [InifiniBand] isn't available.
+- [InifiniBand][InifiniBand] isn't available.
 - Windows node pool isn't supported.
 - This feature isn't available in Azure portal.
-You can only manipulate or manage the pool using [Azure CLI][azure cli] or REST APIs.
+[Azure CLI][azure cli] or REST APIs must be used to perform CRUD operations or manage the pool.
 - [Node pool snapshot][node pool snapshot] isn't supported.
-- Certain preview features that work in the [Azure Virtual Machine Scale Sets][VMSS] node might not be supported with this mixed SKU node pool.
 - All VM sizes selected in a node pool need to be from a similar VM family.
-For example, you can't mix an N-Series VM size with a D-Series VM size in the same node pool.
+For example, an N-Series VM size cannot be mixed with a D-Series VM size in the same node pool.

 ## Create an AKS cluster with mixed SKU node pools